rhaiscript/rhai-dylib/README.md

 There are multiple limitations with this implementation.

 > TL;DR
+> - Compile **EVERYTHING**, plugins and program that will load them, using the **SAME** rust version.
 > - Compile **EVERYTHING**, plugins and program that will load them, inside the **SAME** workspace or **WITHOUT** a workspace.
 > - Export the `RHAI_AHASH_SEED` environment variable with the **SAME** four u64 array (i.e. `RHAI_AHASH_SEED="[1, 2, 3, 4]"`) when building your plugins and the program that will load them.

+### Rust ABI
+This plugin implementation uses Rust's ABI, which is unstable and will change between compiler versions.

+> A C repr has not yet been provided but is being discussed, probably locked behind a feature gate.

+This means that all of the plugins that you will use in your main program need to be compiled with the **EXACT** same compiler version.

 ### TypeId